Easy Ways To Keep Your Home Warm During The Winter

 Hettler’s simple tips are to pay attention to thermostats, keep windows locked and shut, check your insulation, seal the seams of the ductwork, and get a full energy diagnostic of your home.
 He says heat can typically leak 15 to 20 percent of airflow in between the gaps and cracks.

 However, heat escaping could mean deep infrastructure problems within the building.
-Like, mold and mildew, and even pests.
+Like mold, mildew, and even pests.
 One specific area to watch out for is the attic space.

 “Sealing the top plates, sealing the electrical penetration is one of the biggest improvements.”
 Hettler said.